Shawshank01/social-threat-guardian/retrospective/Weekly Retrospective 1.md

-# Regular schedule day + time: TBD
+# Regular schedule day + time: Each Friday

 ## Content: Good, Bad, What to do differently, Lessons Learned etc